About this information

 Phone: 0117 926 2061

-For those who are eligible (see below) they offer a free pre- arranged visit to your home to carry out a fire safety assessment, and give you advice on how to stay safe from fire (such as what to do in the event of a fire, planning an escape route), cooking, and electrical safety.
+They offer a free pre-arranged visit to your home to do a fire safety assessment and give you advice on how to stay safe from fire (for example what to do in the event of a fire, planning an escape route), cooking, and electrical safety.

-They will fit smoke alarms and replace faulty ones free of charge and can offer additional fire safety equipment or referral to different organisations for further support.
+They fit smoke alarms and replace faulty ones free of charge.
+They can offer additional fire safety equipment or referral to other organisations for further support.

 Those who are eligible: